HumanCellAtlas/dcp-community/charters/DataPortal/charter.md

 The Data Portal is a landing site for the Human Cell Atlas (HCA) Data Coordination Platform (DCP).
 It is hosted at https://www.data.humancellatlas.org/ with an access link from the main HCA website at https://www.humancellatlas.org/.
 It provides the user experience for scientific and general users to upload, explore, search, and run analyses on human genomic data.
 The Data Browser ("Explore") application provides a faceted search capability to find and download subsets of this data.

 ## Objective
-Implementation of the DCP website experience.
+The objective of the Data Portal is to provide the DCP website implementation.
 Provide the access point for scientific and general users to search all HCA genetic data in order to identify a subset of the data for download and/or further analysis, providing file/bundle search on multiple clouds at petabyte scale with public APIs.

 ## In-scope
 ### General